Graduate Catalog 2025-2026

 Fall term admissions.
 This program is delivered mostly online with four-day on-campus intensive lab/simulation sessions in Greeley, Colorado, during both the fall and spring terms.

-The deadline for completed applications (including all supplemental materials) for fall 2025 is May 1.
+The priority deadline for completed applications (including all supplemental materials) for each fall is May 1.
 Additional applications will be considered on a space available basis.
 You may contact nursing@unco.edu to see if applications are still being accepted for the upcoming fall term.

 The UNC School of Nursing will review applications following the application deadline.
 Official admission notifications will be sent in the 2-4 weeks that follow.